 To compare email marketing vs. marketing automation services, we’ll talk about a few things: member relationships, digital engagement, and marketing efficacy.
 If you work for a credit union marketing department, then this blog may be of particular interest to you.

-When Marketing and Being a Member of the Community Align
+When Marketing and Community Outreach Align

 I still miss the days when I was a member of Idaho Central Credit Union—I used to ride past my local branch, and a friendly employee would be outside grilling.
 I’d get a free hot dog (or two) and an iced tea and chat with them on the lawn.